 - Pre-heat your oven to 190 degrees Celsius.

-– DO NOT touch or taste the caramel.
-The temperature boiling sugar goes higher than 100 degrees and can easily burn through the skin.
+DO NOT touch or taste the syrup/caramel.
+The temperature of sugar that is boiling or simmering in any form goes higher than 100 degrees and can easily burn through the skin.

-– Once the syrup has developed a nice golden color, take the pan of the heat and add the butter, vanilla extract and maple syrup.
-Stir slowly and get everything mixed through.
+Once the syrup has developed a golden colour, take the pan off the heat and carefully add the butter and slowly stir it through.

-– Drain the apples, and carefully with a pair of tongs, add the apples to the pan.
-Make sure the apples are well coated and evenly spread out.
+Drain the apples, then dry them out as much as you can with some kitchen paper or a tea towel.
+Carefully place the cut apple into the pan.
+Make sure the apples are evenly spread out.

-– Place in the oven for 30-35 minutes, until the pastry is cooked all the way through and golden brown on top.
+Place in the oven and bake for 30-35 minutes, until the pastry is cooked all the way through and is golden brown.